DV

 What is the difference between ARCC and MAIN?

-ARCC (Ares Capital Corporation) tracks — with a bdc strategy, while MAIN (Main Street Capital Corporation) tracks — with a bdc approach.
-They are issued by — and — respectively.
+ARCC (Ares Capital Corporation) is a business development company, while MAIN (Main Street Capital Corporation) is a business development company.
+They are issued by Ares Management and Main Street Capital respectively.

 Can I hold both ARCC and MAIN?